rayush7/Deep_Learning_In_Practice/README.md

 # Deep_Learning_In_Practice
 This repository contains code for [Deep Learning in Practice Course](https://www.lri.fr/~gcharpia/deeppractice/) Assignments offered at Ecole CentraleSupelec, Paris in Spring 2019 by Dr. Guillaume Charpiat

-# Deep_Learning_Assignment
-This Repository contains code for Assignment 1 of Deep Learning Course offered at Ecole CentraleSupelec-Fall 2018 and taught by Dr. Vincent Lepetit

 ### Assignment 1- Variational Autoencoders, Generative Adversarial Networks, Generative Models

 __KeyWords__: CNNs